danielbodnar/awesome-stars/README.md

 ## infosec

+- [jakejarvis/awesome-shodan-queries](https://github.com/jakejarvis/awesome-shodan-queries) - 🔍 A collection of interesting, funny, and depressing search queries to plug into shodan.io 👩‍💻
+- [robotshell/magicRecon](https://github.com/robotshell/magicRecon) - MagicRecon is a powerful shell script to maximize the recon and data collection process of an objective and finding common vulnerabilities, all this saving the results obtained in an organized way in
+- [jaeles-project/jaeles](https://github.com/jaeles-project/jaeles) - The Swiss Army knife for automated Web Application Testing
 - [Hamid-K/bookmarks](https://github.com/Hamid-K/bookmarks) - A personal list of various resources for those who are interested in learning about infosec and hacking and keeping themselves up to date.
 This is by no means a complete nor fresh list, but I occasion
 - [edoardottt/cariddi](https://github.com/edoardottt/cariddi) - Take a list of domains, crawl urls and scan for endpoints, secrets, api keys, file extensions, tokens and more
 - [cider-security-research/cicd-goat](https://github.com/cider-security-research/cicd-goat) - A deliberately vulnerable CI/CD environment.
 Learn CI/CD security through multiple challenges.